Living Here

 There are many reasons why an animal may be barking, including:

-- Fear or physical discomfort -Your dog may suffer from fleas, worms or other diseases that may cause discomfort and be the cause of barking and whining.
+- Fear or physical discomfort - your dog may suffer from fleas, worms or other diseases that may cause discomfort and cause barking and whining.
 Examine dogs regularly and seek veterinary attention if necessary.

 - Lack of training - Your dog will accept kind but firm discipline.
 Take it to obedience training before it develops bad barking habits.